RosettaCommons/HBDesigner/README.md

 --symm_chains A,B;C,D # Tie chains A and B together and separately tie chains C and D together.

 # Provide 'anchor' residue(s) around which to design a network.
+--fixed_res B5 # Design networks using the residue B5 as an anchor, so all networks must contain this residue.

+# Turn off design for one or more chains.
+--omit_chains B,C # Turn off chain B and C design options.

 ```